iretes/GEO-classification/README.md

 | ⬛ XGB     | `n_estimators`      | `50, 100, 200`                                       |
 | ⬛ XGB     | `eta`               | `0.01, 0.1, 0.2, 0.3`                                |

-<sup>1</sup> max_neighbors is equal to the dimension of the training fold divided by the number of classes if such quantity is less than 20, otherwise it is equal to 20.
+<sup>1</sup> To avoid ties the number of neighbors is odd and max_neighbors is equal to the dimension of the training fold divided by the number of classes if such quantity is less than 20, otherwise it is equal to 20.

 The performances of each classifier will be evaluated by computing the following scores: [accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html#sklearn.metrics.accuracy_score), [f1 micro](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score), [f1 macro](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score), [f1 weighted](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score), [AUROC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html#sklearn.metrics.roc_auc_score), [AUROC weighted](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html#sklearn.metrics.roc_auc_score).
-Scores will be computed either averaging their values over the test folds, or on the concatenation of predictions made for each test fold.
+Scores will be computed either averaging their values over the test folds, or on the concatenation of the predictions made for each test fold.
 Results will be saved in `.csv` files.
-Predictions made by classifiers will be serialized in the file `predictions.pkl`, to access them see the script `read_predictions.py`.
+The predictions made by the classifiers will be serialized in the file `predictions.pkl`, to access them see the script `read_predictions.py`.
 ```
 python compare.py [-h] [--nested-cv | --no-nested-cv] --dev-dataset DEV-DATASET